BZAI Collar Strategy

 - What is a collar on BZAI?

 - A collar on BZAI is the collar strategy applied to BZAI (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With BZAI stock trading near $1.35, the strikes shown on this page are snapped to the nearest listed BZAI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BZAI stock at $0.58 on the most recent close, the strikes shown on this page are snapped to the nearest listed BZAI chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are BZAI collar max profit and max loss calculated?